CaricaturiJosias/CaricaturiJosias/README.md

   be aware MySQL is being used to store data and duration of the audio commands, in which the they are only played on local files.

 - Any Altium files here will be for practice, unless a FSAE repository is hosted by me in any future occasion

+### What i have experience in (**Professionally**)

+- Python automation: I making automated tests using abstracted bash commands in Linux (RHEL 8) and Windows 10 to check database and algorithm calculation functionallity in a evergrowing and complex software project.
+- C/C++ development: I create and research functionallities inside the project i work on, specially in receiver-end'ish type treatment for sockets (i do not work with IP/TCP, WIFI and other types of internet connection kind of processes)
+- C/C++ maintenance: I correct defects at base level on the system i work with as the project is expanded and modified (Memory allocation through components, information processing, bad programming practices done previously on the code)

 ### What i have experience in (**Not professionally**)